MohamedGalal-2/Grokking-Algorithms/README.md

 [Book Website](https://www.manning.com/books/grokking-algorithms)

 ### License
-This repository contains my own implementation for Grokking Algorithms code examples and exercise solutions.
-Feel free to use for any purpose.
+This repository is licensed under the MIT License.
+Please see the LICENSE file for more information.